 - Traveling

-- Improving your lifestyle
+- Improving their lifestyle

 Additional Considerations